RESUME

 Centrebet (closed)

-In 1996, Centrebet became the first southern hemisphere organisation to offer online betting.
-In 2001, Centrebet became the first non-TAB bookmaker in Australia to employ a media manager.
+Centrebet was the first Southern Hemisphere organisation to accept a sports wager online and the first non-TAB betting agency to employ a media manager.

 Racing Post

-The London-based Racing Post is the world’s premier wagering publication.
-Sheikh Mohammed bin Rashid Al Maktoum, the ruler of Dubai, founded the Racing Post in 1986 before selling it in 1998.
+The Racing Post is the world’s premier wagering publication, with Dubai ruler Sheikh Mohammed bin Rashid Al Maktoum founding it in 1986.